swcarpentry/DEPRECATED-boot-camps/README.md

 **Wednesday**:

-9-9.30:	Welcome and Introduction
+-9-9.30:	Welcome and Introduction
-9.30-12:Working with the shell
+-9.30-12:	Working with the shell
-12-13:	Lunch
+-12-13:		Lunch
-13-16:	Python introduction
+-13-16:		Python introduction

 **Thursday**:

-9-12:	Version control with git
+-9-12:	Version control with git
-12-13:	Lunch
+-12-13:	Lunch
-13-16:	IPython notebook and unit testing
+-13-16:	IPython notebook and unit testing